 Negative thinking is the driving force behind the vicious cycle of depression.
 Every time you get stuck in a negative thought-loop, you give these hurtful thoughts (and depression itself) even more power over your emotions.
 A huge part of the depression recovery process is learning to identify, challenge, control and transform these thoughts.

-How To Break The Habit – The very best thing that you can do is try Cognitive Behavioural Therapy.
-CBT focuses on changing your patterns of thinking and behaviour by directly tackling negative thoughts.
+How To Break The Habit – Cognitive Behavioural Therapy (CBT) focuses on changing your patterns of thinking and behaviour by directly tackling negative thoughts.
 I learnt a lot through CBT (even if I didn’t apply it at the time!) and it’s been crucial in my recovery.

 2 – Social Isolation